 Careers in cybersecurity

-As the cyberthreat landscape continues to grow and new threats emerge -- such as threats on the landscape of IoT -- individuals are needed with skills and awareness in both security hardware and software.
+As the cyber threat landscape continues to grow and emerging threats -- such as the threats on the landscape of the internet of things -- individuals are needed with the required skills and awareness in both hardware and software skills.

-IT professionals and other computer specialists are needed in security jobs, such as the following:
+IT professionals and other computer specialists are needed in security jobs, such as: